darrylad/Figma-Design-Portfolio/README.md

 # Figma-Design-Portfolio

+“Good design is as little as possible.
+Less, but better, because it concentrates on the essential aspects,  and the products are not burdened with non-essentials.
+Back to purity, back to simplicity.”  - by Dieter Rams

 This repository highlights a curated selection of my finest Figma wireframes and UI/UX designs.
 Each project embodies my dedication to creating functional, visually engaging, and user-centered designs.
 Drawing inspiration from Dieter Rams' timeless principles of design, I aim to craft solutions that are simple yet elegant, balancing aesthetics with usability.

 Feel free to explore these projects, where clarity meets creativity, and each element serves a purpose.
 Through these works, I strive to communicate thoughtful design that enhances the user experience without unnecessary complexity.